spiritu-santi/Climate-Change-Genomics/datasets/input/year_70/README.md

-We used variables from WorldClim v.1.4, which is now deprecated and WorldClim v.2.1 is now available (available at https://www.worldclim.org/data/worldclim21.html).
+We used variables from WorldClim v.1.4, which is now deprecated and WorldClim v.2.1 is now available at https://www.worldclim.org/data/worldclim21.html.
 For the year 2070 we used the CCSM4 general circulation model under the rcp85 green-house gas emission scenario.